Why Viral TikTok Trends Rarely Come In Plus-Sizes

 With added roadblocks to content creation, many plus creators have taken to producing less content.
 This then limits the number of plus-size trends present on the platform, further perpetuating the notion that straight-size fashion is more popular.

-Despite these barriers, a few size-inclusive trends have seen enormous success on TikTok, including SKIMs’ Long Lounge Slip Dress, available in sizes XS to 4X; Selkie’s Puff dress, which runs from XXS to 5X; and Girlfriend Collective’s Undress, offered in sizes XXS to 5X.
+Despite these barriers, a few size-inclusive trends have seen enormous success on TikTok that can be shipped to Australia, including SKIMs’ Long Lounge Slip Dress, available in sizes XS to 4X and Girlfriend Collective’s Undress, offered in sizes XXS to 5X.
 Amplify their success — and the success of other plus-size fashion trends on the platform — by shopping these viral items below.
 And while you’re at it, perhaps make a TikTok about it all, too.